-Neural Architecture Search (NAS) automates the process of architecture design by developing approaches that search for a well-performing architecture of a deep neural network (including the number of layers, number of neurons, the type of activation functions, and many more design decisions) which optimizes user-defined metrics such as accuracy, model size or inference time to arrive at an optimal architecture and hyperparameter configuration setting.
+Neural Architecture Search (NAS) automates the process of architecture design of neural networks.
+NAS approaches optimize the topology of the networks, incl. how to connect nodes and which operators to choose.
+User-defined optimization metrics can thereby include accuracy, model size or inference time to arrive at an optimal architecture for specific applications.
 Due to the extremely large search space, traditional evolution or reinforcement learning-based AutoML algorithms tend to be computationally expensive.
-Hence recent research on the topic has focused on exploring more efficient ways for architecture search.
-In particular, recently developed gradient-based methods have provided a promising path and boosted research in this direction.
+Hence recent research on the topic has focused on exploring more efficient ways for NAS.
+In particular, recently developed gradient-based and multi-fidelity methods have provided a promising path and boosted research in these directions.

 Literature on NAS

-- Also check the corresponding chapter from the book, “AutoML: Methods, System, Challengers”
+- A book chapter on NAS from our open-access book, “AutoML: Methods, System, Challengers”